 Insolvency and bankruptcy

-George’s business had indeed become insolvent and George must have been desperate to find some way to make money by involving himself in Dobson’s activities.
-Once he was arrested, that would probably be the last nail in his coffin.
-The Yorkshire Post reported on 8th April 1802:
+George may have been desperate to find some way to make money, possibly by being tempted into involving himself in Dobson's activities.
+Once he was arrested, that would probably be the last nail in his business's coffin.
+The newspaper reported on 8th April 1802:

 George Archer's Assignment